snat-s/m/classify_metadata/README.md

 How would you classify all the pdfs in the internet?
 Well, that is what I tried doing this time.

-Lets begin with the mother of all datasets: Common Crawl or CC which is a web archive of all of the internet, it currently is petabytes in size and has been running since 2007.
+Lets begin with the mother of all datasets: Common Crawl or CC is a web archive of all of the internet, it currently is petabytes in size and has been running since 2007.
 Maybe, you know about the [Internet Archive](archive.org) which is almost the same but with the main difference being that Common Crawl